Designing resilient homes

 Concrete and masonry are flood-resilient materials, i.e. they absorb very little water, remain structurally stable (no warping/twisting) and will not rot.
 Their use in homes at risk of flooding provides a useful degree of adaptation to climate change, helping enhance the whole life performance of dwellings.
-Guidance on the use of these materials is covered in How to build flood resilient homes using concrete and masonry.
 Concrete can also provide a means of providing flood resilience in existing flood-prone homes, through the replacement of suspended timber ground floors with a ground-bearing concrete slab.
-This also offers a means of enhancing the thermal performance of the floor by eliminating draughts and incorporating insulation; typically saving around 10-15 percent in the energy needed for space heating.
+This also offers a means of enhancing the thermal performance of the floor by eliminating draughts and incorporating insulation; typically saving around 10-15 per cent in the energy needed for space heating.

 BS 85500 has been published providing design guidance for buildings at risk of flooding and recommendations that highlight the flood resilience and resistance that can be achieved with concrete construction.
 Read more.